-Does Hardwood Floor Plank Size Make a Difference?
+Does Hardwood Floor Planking Size Make a Difference?

 If you've been browsing for new hardwood floors for your home or business, you've probably encountered several factors that are influencing your final decision.
 First off, you want a style and color shade that matches the current décor of your home.
 You may also be evaluating the durability and Janka Hardness of different types of wood, especially if you have kids and pets.
 Finally, you'll want a hardwood flooring product that fulfills all your specified quotas but at the same time meets your budget.